yejianye/jshint.vim/README.markdown

 Working with quickfix
 ------------------------

-When automatic error checking is enabled jslint.vim will automatically display errors in the [quickfix][] window in addition to highlighting them.
+When automatic error checking is enabled jshint.vim will automatically display errors in the [quickfix][] window in addition to highlighting them.

 You can open and close the quickfix window with the commands `:copen` and